winitzki/CocoaJoin/README.md

 	reply x to m

 This assigns the return value `x` to the "fast" molecule `m`.
-This cannot be used on a "slow" molecule.
+The `reply` operator cannot be used on a "slow" molecule.
+(So, if we see a `reply` operator, we know that it is applied to a fast molecule.)

 Once the `reply` operator is called, the injecting thread unblocks and the value is returned from the injection call.
-The reaction, meanwhile, continues (perhaps asynchronously) and may inject other molecules into the soup or "reply" to other fast molecules.
+Thus, the call `m()` will return the value `x`, like an ordinary, blocking function call.
+The reaction, meanwhile, continues (perhaps asynchronously on a different thread) and may inject other molecules into the soup or "reply" to other fast molecules.

 Referential transparency
 ------------------------

-It is important to keep in mind that join calculus is _not_ fully referentially transparent because the operators we denoted by `inject` and by `reply`, as well as "fast" molecule invocations, have side effects.
+It is important to keep in mind that join calculus is _not_ fully referentially transparent because the operators we denoted by `inject` and by `reply`, as well as "fast" molecule invocations, have side effects (change the state of the chemical soup).

-The operators `inject` and `reply` are, technically speaking, functions that return an empty value - and produce side effects.
+The operators `inject` and `reply` are, technically speaking, functions that return an empty value.
 These operators cannot be replaced by their return values, which is a violation of referential transparency.
 Nevertheless, the _order_ of these operations is not significant because the operational semantics of join calculus says that molecule injections and reactions may happen in random order.
 Thus, if we need to perform several `inject` and `reply` operation, together with other calculations, we may put these operations in any order, e.g.

 `inject a(), inject b(), let x=y+z, reply x to c(), inject d()`